 The CNAME record allows you to brand your email Campaigns in two ways:

 - Base URL: Tracked URLs contained in your email Campaigns will be branded to match your domain.
-Without this, the links will appear to be going to whatcounts.com, which could create confusion for your subscribers
+Without this, the links will appear to be going to whatcounts.com, which could create confusion for your contacts

 - Bounce Domain: Setting up this CNAME will allow you to use a branded domain with your WhatCounts Bounce Address.
 This is important for authentication as well as so that replies received from your Campaign can be processed by WhatCounts.